844-914-1942

 The first step is purchasing a share in a specific aircraft type.
 This isn't like buying stock; you're buying a tangible asset.
 Shares are typically sold in fractions, like 1/16th or 1/8th, with each fraction corresponding to a certain number of annual flight hours.
 For example, a 1/16th share usually grants you 50 hours of flight time per year.
 You'll work with a provider to select the right aircraft and share size for your travel needs.
 The process involves a purchase agreement that outlines the terms of your ownership, including the initial acquisition cost and the length of the contract, which is often around five years.

-Booking Flights and Using Your Hours
+How to Book Flights and Use Your Hours

 Once you're an owner, using your hours is straightforward.
 Your share guarantees you access to an aircraft with as little as 4 to 48 hours' notice.
 You simply contact the management company with your travel plans, and they handle the rest.
 Your flight time is deducted from your annual allotment.
 This model provides the spontaneity and flexibility that private travel is known for, without the complexities of full ownership.
 It’s a reliable system that ensures a jet is ready when you are, making it a significant step up from on-demand charter services where availability can fluctuate based on market demand.